Belgrade...

 is from.
 Vlade Divac of L.A.
 Lakers fame.
 This was my mom’s favorite player.
 I don’t really know why.
 But I just know she loved

 the guy.
 I’m sure it was mostly due to her love for the Lakers.
-It
+It still blows me away that a born-and-raised San Franciscan can

 have such love for teams like the Lakers, Dodgers and Rams (though that loyalty left when they moved to St. Louis).
 I guess